norbertbajko/Telekom-Leading-Data-Hackathon-2016/README.md

-# Telekom Leading Data Hackaton - 2016
+# Telekom Leading Data Hackathon - 2016

 <b>Authors:</b> Norbert Bajko and Peter Nagy</br>
 The application gathered the 1st Price for us in the "Data driven application" category